chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 8. Augment the prompt and generate answers to questions

 Retrieve relevant documents, format them, provide context to augment the prompt and generate a concise answer.
+For each question in the messages list, the code performs the following steps:

+* Search the database for the top 2 documents most similar to the question.
+* Format the retrieved documents into a suitable context for the model.
+* Instruct the model and the retrieved context with the prompt variable.

 ```bash